In the context of consumer surplus and willingness to pay, if a c... | Study Prep in Pearson+

-In the context of consumer surplus and willingness to pay, if a company's ad is shown to a consumer based on keyword selection, what does this most likely indicate about the consumer?
+In the context of consumer surplus and willingness to pay, if a consumer is highly satisfied with a product, how does this typically affect the number of new clients they are likely to refer?

 A